gitrlawton/opensafe/README.md

 We're excited to welcome contributors soon!
 In the meantime:

-- ⭐ **Star and Watch** this repository to show your interest and be notified when we're ready to accept contributions
+- Star and watch this repository to show your interest and be notified when we're ready to accept contributions
-- 💡 **Open an issue** if you have feature ideas or bug reports
+- Open an issue if you have feature ideas or bug reports

 ## License